-Missouri Western is a four-year, state-supported institution providing a variety of degree programs through the college of liberal arts and sciences, and the college of professional studies, and the Craig School of Business.
-The university is authorized under Missouri statutes to offer professional master's degrees, four-year baccalaureate programs, two-year associate degrees, pre-professional transfer programs and one-year certificates.
-In addition, the university offers continuing education courses, seminars, conferences and workshops suited to the needs of the community and serving groups throughout the nation.
+Missouri Western is a four-year, state-supported institution providing a variety of degree programs through the college of liberal arts and sciences, the college of professional studies, the School of Fine Arts and the Craig School of Business.
+The University is authorized under Missouri statutes to offer professional master's degrees, four-year baccalaureate programs, two-year associate degrees, pre-professional transfer programs and one-year certificates.
+In addition, the University offers continuing education courses, seminars, conferences and workshops suited to the needs of the community and serving groups throughout the nation.